Valyrian languages: Written form

 Peterson did not create a High Valyrian writing system for Game of Thrones, but he commented that he "was thinking something more like Egyptian's system of hieroglyphs—not in style, necessarily, but in their functionality.
-Egyptians had an alphabet, of sorts, a couple of phonetically-based systems, and a logography all layered on top of one another."
+Egyptians had an alphabet, of sorts, a couple of phonetically based systems, and a logography all layered on top of one another."
 In the third season's episode "The Bear and the Maiden Fair", Talisa is seen writing a Valyrian letter in the Latin alphabet, because according to Peterson, "it didn't seem worthwhile to create an entire writing system for what ultimately is kind of a throwaway shot".

 A writing system was eventually created for House of the Dragon.
-It's a mixed script, consisting of 3 types of glyphs:
+It is a mixed script, consisting of three types of glyphs: